johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 1. Let _allCookies_ be the result of sorting the user agent's cookie store by earliest last-access-time first.

+1. Let _excessGlobalCookies_ be an empty list of cookies.

 1. While _allCookies_'s size is greater than the user agent's total cookies limit:

     1. Remove the first item of _allCookies_ and delete the corresponding cookie from the user agent's cookie store.

+    1. Append the corresponding cookie to _excessGlobalCookies_.

+1. Return _excessGlobalCookies_.

 ## Subcomponent Algorithms